generate_forensic_report

 From the tool's definition Tool name 'generate_forensic_report' suggests it creates a report artifact.
 Description is empty, limiting direct evidence.
 Context shows server is forensics-focused with tools like 'adb_backup_device' and 'adb_pull_data' that read sensitive device data.

-PolicyLayer is an MCP gateway — it sits between your AI agents and Android Forensics ADB MCP Server, and nothing reaches the server without passing your rules.
-This is the rule we recommend for generate_forensic_report:
+PolicyLayer is an MCP gateway: it sits between your AI agents and Android Forensics ADB MCP Server, and checks every tool call against a rule you set before the call runs.
+Nothing changes on the server itself.
+For generate_forensic_report, this is the rule to start with:

 Register the Android Forensics ADB MCP Server MCP server in PolicyLayer and add a rule for generate_forensic_report: allow, deny, rate-limit, or require approval.
 Point your MCP client at the PolicyLayer proxy URL and the rule is enforced on every call, before it reaches Android Forensics ADB MCP Server.
 Nothing to install.